 Separating bins for the waste to be used in line with the 'Prepare for Green' initiative launched by the MoE.
-Photo: © GIZ, Tarek Saleh
+Photo: © GIZ, Tarek Saleh es.
+This has led to the creation of businesses in Tlemcen in northern Algeria, Jijel, El Milia and Maghnna, for example.
+The micro companies have been commissioned to take care of collecting, cleaning and disposing of waste.

-Qualifying actors from municipalities and young entrepreneurs in Algeria The Algerian Government has decided to
+Qualifying actors from municipalities and young entrepreneurs in Algeria The Algerian Government has described in the